 5. Call ahead.

-When you out running errands and you want to do something when you arrive back home, call ahead to your answering machine and leave yourself a message.
+When you're out running errands and you want to do something when you arrive back home, call ahead to your voice mail and leave yourself a message.
 As soon as you get home you can listen to your message and remember exactly what you wanted to do.

 6. Be confident in yourself.